MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 ## Restrictions on key modifications

-When developing a new version of an extension for publishing, follow these guidelines to avoid schema synchronization errors that prevent publishing the new version:
+When developing a new version of an extension, be aware of the following restrictions to avoid schema synchronization errors that prevent you from publishing the new version:

 -  Do not modify or delete existing keys in a table object.

     This includes adding or removing fields, changing the order of fields, and changing properties.
 -  Do not add additional unique keys to an existing table object.